9 Ways to Experience New Orleans on a Budget

 9. WALK DOWN BOURBON STREET

-You can’t leave New Orleans without at least a walk down infamous Bourbon Street in the French Quarter.
+You can’t leave New Orleans without at least a walk down the infamous Bourbon Street in the French Quarter.

-Cost: $0 if you just walk around; prices range if you eat or drink at one of the restaurants/bars
+Cost: $0 if you walk around; prices range if you eat or drink at one of the restaurants/bars

 [su_gmap height=”300″ address=”New Orleans, Louisiana”]